benwilber/tower-sessions-cookie-store/PLAN.md

 ### Planned type documentation (Rustdoc-style summaries)
 - `CookieSessionManagerLayer<C>`
-  - “A Tower layer that stores `tower_sessions::Session` state in an HTTP cookie.”
+  - “A Tower layer that stores `tower_sessions_cookie_store::Session` state in an HTTP cookie.”
   - “Inserts `Session` into request extensions so `Session` can be used as an Axum extractor.”
   - “Persists changes after the inner service returns (mirrors `tower_sessions::SessionManagerLayer` behavior).”
 - `CookieSessionConfig`